paulklemm/regression-heatmap-paper/Cover Letter.md

 User Interaction
 ----------------

-* [Reviewer 3] As suggested, we implemented a slider to adjust the transfer function of the selected metric.
+* [Reviewer 1],[Reviewer 3] As suggested, we implemented a slider to adjust the transfer function of the selected metric.
 It is applied both on the 2D heatmap as well as the 3D cube.
 It can therefore be also used to filter for specific values, such as regression models with very high R².
   * The figures are updated to cover the new UI elements.
   * *5.2 Regression Cube Visualization* contains *Selecting and Scaling the Descriptive Regression Metric*, explaining the functionality of the slider

 Support Design Decisions with Expert Feedback
 ---------------------------------------------

-One main complaint was the lack of supporting design decisions using expert feedback.
-We revised Section *4 Regression Cube Analysis of Cohort Study Data* and Section *5 System Design* with this feedback in mind.
+One main complaint was the lack of supporting design decisions using expert feedback ([Reviewer 4 - Primary],[Reviewer 2]).
+We revised Section *4 Regression Cube Analysis of Cohort Study Data* and Section *5 System Design* as well as the contributions with this feedback in mind.
 We focused on telling the story on how different elements of the project were derived from joint analysis sessions and which purpose they serve.

 Details on the changes are as follows:

+  * [Reviewer 2] Following Munzners "A Nested Model for Visualization Design and Validation" as suggested, we revised the contributions in the **Introduction**
   * *4 Regression Cube Analysis of Cohort Study Data*
     * Added new subsection *Iterative Design Based on Expert Feedback* to explain how expert feedback was incorporated in the design
     * Subsection *Abstracting Regression Results*: Explained how expert feedback is included in selecting the respective regression metrics